aslavinska/project4/README.md

 - Accessibility
     - I confimed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.
     ![Accessibility](static/assets/accessibility.jpg)
+- JS
+    - No errors were found using [jshint validator](https://jshint.com/)

+## Manual Testing

+- Every page has been manually tested:
+    - Screen resize on different devices
+    - Making sure everything is visible and does not look out of place

 ## Unfixed Bugs